 Awareness and control of your own reaction and responses will facilitate more constructive interaction.
 Maintain an open exit.
-Position self closest to the door to facilitate escape from a potentially violent situation.
+Position yourself closest to the door to facilitate escape from a potentially violent situation.
 Do not block the exit so the patient feels escape is unattainable; this may cause a violent outburst.
 An angry patient loses the ability to process information rationally and therefore may impulsively express anger through intimidation.
-If strong likelihood of imminent harm to another is present upon discharge, notify proper authorities (e.g., nurse manager).
+If a strong likelihood of imminent harm to another is present upon discharge, notify the proper authorities (e.g., nurse manager).

-DIF: Cognitive Level: Synthesis REF: Text Reference: Page 38 | Text Reference: Page 39
+DIF: Cognitive Level: Synthesis REF: Text reference: p.
+40-42

 OBJ: Develop therapeutic communication skills for communicating with anxious, angry, and depressed patients.

-TOP: Communicating With the Angry Patient KEY: Nursing Process Step: Implementation
+TOP: Communicating with the Angry Patient